How to Apply the Three Levels of Listening to Coaching

 As a world, we focus more on how to speak than how to listen and in this speedster style of multitasking and electronic communication we’ve either forgotten or never learned how to actively listen.
 Decades ago, before the invention of the television, there was radio.
 Whole families gathered around the radio and listened intently to what was being said so as not to miss a single detail.
 Today, and for the past 2.5 years, we’ve all been working online, and while various video communication tools are wonderful to try to bring people together, we can’t see the whole person and, in many cases, can’t see them at all because their video is off and so we often multitasking as we meet online, removing all chances to observe non-verbal communication.
 Add in that we aren’t actively listening, and we even lost the ability to pick up paraverbal communication.

 The importance of listening in communication cannot be overstated, and still, there is a need to say it again and again.
 This is because people and coaches think they listen just fine.
 It’s just listening after all.
 We all do it every day, right?
 We do, and yet, we don’t all do it at the right level for the situation in which we are the listener.
 Listening is a complex skill.
 You read in the paragraph above that there can be many different levels of listening.
 As a new level is added, so too is a deeper level of nuance and complexity to the craft of listening.
 To listen at the level needed, it requires focus, it creates empathy, learning, reflective inquiry and problem solving to name a few of the skills developed with proper listening.
 Oh, how our world could be so much better, were we all taught active listening skills, true listening skills along with when to use which level of listening, in grade school, middle school, high school, and beyond.
 Think of the better parents we could be, the better partners, bosses, coworkers.
 The better connections we would make to other humans were we to become a better listener.
-So here you are, a budding or experienced coach, with active listening at the forefront of your skillset.
+So here you are, a budding or experienced coach, with active listening at the forefront of your skillset, a fundamental for building emotional intelligence, which, as we have explored in this article, is crucial in coaching others.
 As a coach, you have learned about the different levels of listening, maybe even seen several different articles on the topic, and you know it is important in your coach practice to understand how to use them.
 So why should you keep reading?
 Because we are going to share some practice suggestions for each of the three levels of listening addressed in this article.

 3 Levels of Listening